 Colombia Exchange - Overseen by the Mansfield Center, this exchange allows for a sub-award partner to host, manage, and implement the program.
 Participant requirements and eligibility are set by the partner organization.
 This exchange allows for twenty American participants to travel to Colombia for eight days, and allow twenty-two Colombian participants to travel to the United States for thirteen days.
-Now seeking partner organization to implement this exchange - proposal deadline is April 30th.

 Mexico Exchange - Overseen by the Mansfield Center, this exchange allows for a sub-award partner to host, manage, and implement the program.
 Participant requirements and eligibility are set by the partner organization.
 This exchange, occurring in 2019, allows for twenty-two American participants to travel to Mexico for eight days, and twenty-four Mexican participants to travel to the United States for thirteen days.
-Now seeking partner organization to implement this exchange - proposal deadline is April 30th.

 For more details on the exchanges, visit the country specific pages.
 For questions about this program or these exchanges, please email Kelsey Stamm Jimenez or call 406-243-2838.